 The Inclusion Poster Project, a student art-and-design exhibit aimed at fostering dialogue about how the University’s scholarly community can promote inclusion and diversity.
 Posters will continue to be exhibited through the virtual Madelon Powers Gallery.

-As was with the first and second initiative, this year’s inclusion art project and show is an interdisciplinary collaboration between faculty members and students associated with Graphic Design and Human Rights and Freedom classes from Fall 2020 and is being led once again by Professors David Mazure (Art+Design) and Storm Heter (Modern Languages, Philosophy and Religion).
+As it was in the past, this year's inclusion Poster project and events is an interdisciplinary collaboration between faculty members and students associated with Graphic Design and Human Rights and Freedom classes from Fall 2021.
+It was an honor to collaborate with colleagues and students from Sao Paulo University in Brazil.
 This initiative is designed to stimulate discussion surrounding issues of inclusion and acceptance by sharing students' expression of their experiences.
 The Project as originally conceived is inspired by internationally renowned graphic designer Miro Ilic’s memorable traveling poster exhibition featuring different views on “tolerance” that originally appeared on the streets of Sarajevo in 2015.

 You may view all of the posters and the students’ explanation by walking around campus and viewing the posters and accompanying student statements in person.
 If you are deeply moved in some way by any of the posters, we are also providing you with the opportunity to share your opinions and to give voice to how specific posters have influenced you.